 Take the cotton ball out of the medicine bottle.
 The cotton ball pulls moisture into the bottle.

 Ask your pharmacist about any specific storage instructions.

 Keep children safe.

-Always store your medicine out of reach and out of sight of children.Source
+Always store your medicines out of reach and out of sight of children.Source

-If you keep your cleaning products in the bathroom (I keep mine in the kitchen, underneath the sink) check the ones that are almost empty, you don’t use or have expired.
+If you keep your cleaning products in the bathroom (I keep mine in the kitchen, underneath the sink) check the ones that are almost empty, you don’t use, or have expired.

 Continue by decluttering your bedroom.

 I find it easier to declutter my bedroom if I organize my closet first.

 Place all your color containers handy and start sorting out your items.
 Place every item in the corresponding container.